nkottary/Modbus.jl/README.md

 # Create a modbus context with the necessary data.
 ctx = modbus_new_tcp("192.168.0.109", 502)

+# Optional attributes to set

-# Set the slave unit ID.
-This is optional, default is 255.
+# Set the slave unit ID, default is 255.
 modbus_set_slave(ctx, 1)

+# Set the response timeout to 0.75 seconds, default is 0.5 seconds
+modbus_set_response_timeout(ctx, 0, 750000)

+# ~~~ End of optional attributes

 # Start the connection.
 modbus_connect(ctx)